 Students who began a law degree, LPC or GDL prior to September 2021 can continue with their current qualifications until they are completely phased out in 2032.
 However, from this point on, all students will have to pass the same exams in the SQE before they can qualify as a solicitor.

-Which pathway is cheaper?
+Which pathway is cheaper: SQE or LPC?

-The SQE can also work out cheaper than the LPC and GDL, which could cost upwards of £15,000.
-Currently, applicants must pay a total fee of £4,115 to sit both the SQE1 and SQE2, although this excludes the cost of an SQE preparation course and other studying materials.
+The SQE can also work out cheaper than the LPC and GDL, which could cost upwards of £19,000 depending on institution (though the average is around £15,000).
+Currently, applicants must pay the Solicitors Regulation Authority (SRA) a total fee of £4,115 to sit both the SQE1 and SQE2 assessments, although this excludes the cost of an SQE preparation course and other studying materials.

-Although applicants don’t have to take a preparation course to sit the SQE, the sheer number of topics and information in the exams mean that taking a prep course can greatly improve your chances of passing the first time.
+Applicants don’t have to take a preparation course to sit the SQE, but the sheer number of topics and information in the exams mean that taking a prep course can greatly improve your chances of passing the first time.
 The cost of the SQE is just one incentive to pass the exams as quickly as possible, as well as the speed at which students want to progress through their application.

-BARBRI SQE Prep courses
+BARBRI's SQE Prep courses